Integration Guidelines

 You insert the link on this page...

-After you upload your referring-page.html page, you'll see that SBI! has added some tracking information to your http://www.abc.com/youraffiliateID affiliate link (do a View > Source on your Web page).
+After you upload your referring-page.html file, you'll see that SBI! has added some tracking information to your https://www.abc.com/youraffiliateID affiliate link (do a View > Source on your page).
 It will look like this...

-You can now track Click Throughs from the origin ("your-domain.com/referring-page.html") to the destination ("http://www.abc.com/youraffiliateID").
+You can now track click-throughs from the origin ("yourdomainname.com/referring-page.html") to the destination ("https://www.abc.com/youraffiliateID").

 ***no_tracking** and ***/no_tracking**